-The Farmers’ Almanac is calling for hotter-than-normal conditions for many regions of the U.S. and Canada this summer.
-The unseasonably warm many of us are seeing is just a foretaste of what may be in store over the coming months.
+The Farmers’ Almanac is calling for sultry weather for many regions of the U.S. and Canada this summer.
 Depending on how you feel about heat, that may or may not be welcome news.

 But what causes a heatwave, anyway?
 Why can we have a wet, chilly summer one year and a sizzler the next?
 Or even between one week and the next?